brandonDavis264/AutoTunningDrumKey/README.md

 # AutoTunningDrum
 Milestone Overview - Release candidate

+SEE "design.pdf" FOR INTERNAL, EXTERNAL, AND PERSISTENT STATE DESIGNS

 This milestone represents a build with all features complete, with minor bugs.
 It shows an almost finilized, working product.

 Work Completed in This Milestone